gpepic/playlist_rb/README.md

 $ ruby lib/playlist.rb
 ```

-Follow the prompts to enter new song and the artist, or list your stored information.
+Follow the prompts to enter music, list your saved entries, or to sort your stored information.

 Enjoy!

-###Copyright © 2014
+####Copyright © 2014